uhollerbach/wile/README.md

 set CC as above, and run that `bootstrap.sh`.
 There is also a `setup.env` in the `wile` main directory.

-If you get weird errors when running programs you've compiled, make sure the configuration with which you built the runtime library is the same as the one with which you compiled and linked your main program.
-If there are differences, things go crazy quickly. `wile` attempts to detect this, but it's not perfect yet.
+If you get link errors like `undefined reference to wile_config_real_QD_int_I128_gc_Y_sqlite_Y`, make sure the configuration with which you built the runtime library is the same as the one with which you compiled and linked your main program.
+If there are differences, things go crazy quickly, and this is how `wile` attempts to detect and prevent these crazinesses.

-## Limitations/Bugs/Roadmap
+## Limitations and Bugs

-Stuff that's missing:
+### Stuff that's missing:

 * `wile` can't compile user-defined macros, which are user-defined code that runs at compile time: it doesn't have an interpreter built in.
-  This is why it can't compile itself yet.
+  ~~This is why it can't compile itself yet.~~ In order to get around this and make `wile` self-hosting, I took the few macros that `wile` defines and stuck them as built-in macros into its list of primitives.

 * Closures are incomplete: closures which obey stack discipline are ok, but closures which have indefinite lifetime beyond where they